 Jones noted that as a person and an artist, she has been stretched along the way, and in the end, she feels that she too has risen.

-In her presentation speech, our club president noted that Zonta envisions a community in which women’s rights are recognized as human rights, and every woman can reach her potential.
+In her presentation speech, the club president noted that Zonta envisions a community in which women’s rights are recognized as human rights, and every woman can reach her potential.

-The Zonta Club of Everett, established in 1929, is part of a global organization empowering women through service and advocacy.
-For more than 90 years the Everett Club has been supporting local agencies through grants and service projects, as well as providing scholarships to women in our community.
-For more information go to www.zontaeverett.org
+For more than 90 years the Everett Club has been supporting local agencies through grants and service projects, as well as providing scholarships to women in their local community.
+For more information go to www.zontaeverett.org.